rupertwh/bmplib/API-full.md

 value is 0.

 bmplib does not interpret or apply embedded ICC color profiles.
-The profile is simply returned 'as is', image data is not afected in any way.
+The profile is simply returned 'as is', image data is not affected in any way.

 `bmpread_load_iccprofile()` loads the profile into the buffer pointed to by `*pprofile`.
 As with loading image and palette data, you can either allocate